dimo414/bash-cache/README.md

 ### Performance

 The cache is (currently) stored on-disk, which is *much* slower than most simple commands.
 Generally speaking functions which benefit from caching are doing disk or network I/O that exceeds the overhead of reading and writing to the cache.

 You should benchmark your functions with and without caching (see `bc::benchmark`) to ensure you see a meaningful improvement before deciding to enable caching.
+Caching performance can differ drastically across machines.
+Notably, if the cache directory (under `/tmp` or `TMPDIR` by default) are on a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or a solid-state drive cache performance will be significantly better than reading and writing to a spinning disk.

 ### Calling the original function